Current Honors Course and Seminar Offerings

 UPCOMING EVENTS

 The list of honors course offerings is always being improved to meet the needs of our CHP students in a variety of programs.
-Below is a list of the courses and seminars available for the upcoming Spring 2025 semester.
+Below is a list of the courses and seminars available for the upcoming Fall 2025 semester.
 Click here to see who can sign up for Honors courses, and for contact information.

 COM 104 Fundamentals of Public Speaking

 Discover the public speaker in you.
 Learn how to speak like a leader while studying the secrets of the greatest speakers in history.
-Experience the joy of creating and producing a broadcast interview in our college television studio.
+Experience the joy of creating and producing a professional quality video.
 Practice delivering oral presentations in a safe and supportive environment.
 Techniques to address public speaking apprehension, critical thinking, information literacy, technology skills, verbal and nonverbal communication, and active listening are included in this dynamic course.
-Prerequisite: A passing score on the College's Reading and English placement tests; or C or better or concurrent enrollment in ENG 091 or ENG 092.
+Three lecture hours per week.

-Fall River, Wednesdays 12:30 - 1:45 p.m.
+Hybrid in Fall River, Mondays and Wednesdays 11 a.m. - 12:15 p.m.

-Register for: COM 104.HON – CRN #15035.
+Register for: COM 104.HON – CRN# 94573

 ENG 102 Composition II: Writing About Literature